wlsvy/TIL/Document/Git/gitCommands.md

 #  r, reword = use commit, but edit the commit message
 #  e, edit = use commit, but stop for amending
 #  s, squash = use commit, but meld into previous commit
-#  f, fixup = like "squash", but discard this commit's log message
+#  f, fixup = like "squash", but discard this commit`s log message
 #  x, exec = run command (the rest of the line) using shell
 #
 # These lines can be re-ordered; they are executed from top to bottom.